 Like most millennials (especially Jewish ones), I grew up on a steady diet of Adam Sandler.
-Billy Madison, Big Daddy, Mr. Deeds, Little Nicky, ‘the Hannukah song’—I followed all of it and enjoyed most immensely.
+Billy Madison, Big Daddy, Mr. Deeds, Little Nicky, ‘the Hannukah song’—I loved all of them.
 By age 16 or so, I’d moved on to new forms of comedy (except, of course, in the most substance-fuelled late night watch sessions) but I retained fond memories.
 I thus transitioned to adulthood with what I felt was an appropriate appraisal of Sandler’s strengths and weaknesses.
 Still, when listing my favourite childhood movies to my more *cultivated* (ie, academic) interlocutors, I always kept Sandler’s work off the list.

 The reason for this is simple: Film critics, like academics, typically are not funny people.
 Though they are given newspaper columns to pontificate about comedy, they are the last people who should be consulted in evaluating what your average teenager will laugh at.